dankamongmen/notcurses/README.md

 * Notcurses queries the terminal on startup, enabling some advanced features based on the determined terminal (and even version).
 Basic capabilities, however, are taken from Terminfo.
-So if you have, say, Kitty, but `TERM=vt100`, you're going to be able to draw RGBA bitmap graphics, but be able to use the alternate screen (despite the latter being supported by every Kitty version).
+So if you have, say, Kitty, but `TERM=vt100`, you're going to be able to draw RGBA bitmap graphics (despite such things being but a dream for a VT100), but *unable* to use the alternate screen (despite it being supported by every Kitty version).
 So `TERM` and an up-to-date Terminfo database remain important.

 * Ensure your `LANG` environment variable is set to a UTF8-encoded locale, and that this locale has been generated.
 This usually means